craftercms/docs/source/by-role/developer/composable/extensions/resources/plugin-sidebar-example.rst

 created using the **Website Editorial** blueprint.

 #.
 The first thing we have to do is to create the folder structure where we will be placing the JS file for
    our sidebar project plugin.
-We'll follow the convention listed in :ref:`newIa-ui-plugin-directory-structure`.
+We'll follow the convention listed in :ref:`ui-plugin-directory-structure`.
    For our example, CATEGORY is ``sidebar`` and the NAME is ``react-sample``

    In a local folder, create the descriptor file for your project plugin ``craftercms-plugin.yaml`` with